Kalyan Das Hindu temple is sited in the center of Qandeel Public School of blind children at Kohati Bazar, Murree Road.

 Pakistanis have generally respected the place except one incident after the Babri Mosque episode when vandals pulled down the brass tips of the spires

-Prophet Muhammad pbuh forbade destruction of places of worship and monks in them.
+Prophet Muhammad’s (Pbuh) forbade the destruction of places of worship and monks in them.
 The temple grounds now house a visually impaired school.

 The funny thing is that even the current generation of Suri family in India washes their hands after meeting Muslims – at least that is what I am told.